guardian/media-atom-maker/docs/01-dev-setup.md

 ./scripts/fetch-dev-config.sh
 ```

 There is a chance that the IAM key used for local development (media-atom-maker-DEV) has been disabled if it has not been rotated in a while.
-If this is the case, and you need the key, rotate the IAM key and store the new key in the corresponding config file in S3.
+If this is the case, and you need the key, you will need to rotate the IAM key.
+To do this, increment the serial property in the CloudFormation template, and update the stack with the new template.
+This will generate the new IAM key, which you should update in the dev config file in S3 (under the settings `upload.accessKey` and `upload.secretKey`).

 Next, setup nginx and install client side requirements by running: